Phase transitions at high and low densities for a rotating QCD matter from holography: Estimation for the critical point of the QCD phase diagram

 From this analysis, we can make a holographic prediction of the critical point (CP) between smooth (crossover) transitions at low densities and first-order transitions in the high-density regime dominated by the $T_c(\omega l = 0)$ curve.
 The smooth transitions are a consequence of $E \rightarrow F$ transitions that allow the coexistence of confined and deconfined phases, which occur in the interval

 so that,

 The IR parameter $\sqrt{c}$ can be fixed in the soft wall model using QCD phenomenology.
-The fit of the masses of lightest $\rho$-mesons leads to $\sqrt{c}=338\, \text{MeV}$ \cite{Herzog:2006ra}.
+The fit of the masses of lightest $\rho$-mesons leads to $\sqrt{c}=338\, \text{MeV}$\footnote{This phenomenological estimate of $\sqrt{c}$ was obtained using a zero-density holographic soft wall model with $A_z = 0$, see \cite{Herzog:2006ra}.
+We do not rule out a possible refinement of this value, assuming the effect of rotation (where $A_z \neq 0$) and of the quark chemical potential. } \cite{Herzog:2006ra}.
 The $\eta$ parameter, which appears in the relation between the BH charge parameter and the quark chemical potential, see \eqref{qmu}, affects the HP transitions in a non-trivial way \cite{Colangelo:2010pe}.
 For simplicity, we have assumed $\eta = 1$.
 To recover its dependence, one must define the physical quark density

 For a QCD system with $N_c$ colors and $N_f$ flavors, $\eta$ is given by the following expression in holographic models \cite{Lee:2009bya}:

 By taking $N_c = 3$ and $N_f = 6$, from the characteristic color and flavor numbers of QCD, one finds $\eta = \sqrt{3/4}$.
 Using Eq. \eqref{varsw} and the phenomenological value of $\sqrt{c}$, the physical Andreev's estimate for the quark chemical potential at the critical point is given by